 by Gary Michael Dault

-Toronto-based writer and art critic Gary Michael Dault is an Adjunct Associate Professor at the School of Architecture in the University of Toronto.
-He is the author, most recently, of Flying Fish and Other Poems (Exile, 1996), and is the Editor of the Royal Architectural Institute of Canada’s Architecture Canada 1997: The Governor General’s Awards for Architecture.
+Toronto-based writer and art critic Gary Michael Dault is an adjunct associate professor at the School of Architecture in the University of Toronto.
+He is the author, most recently, of Flying Fish and Other Poems (Exile, 1996).
+He is a regular contributor to a number of Canadian arts and culture magazines and to The Globe and Mail.